What’s Figma — and Why Adobe Bid $20B To Buy It

 Now, deliverables are assets that evolve and change as quickly as changing customer sentiments on the other side of the equation.
 There is a shift in the user experience arena toward shorter timeframes and more input from various stakeholders.
 Designers must carefully balance stakeholder requirements with customer needs in rapidly evolving industries.

 Today’s design firms want to drive most of a brand’s interactions through digital experiences rather than price differentiations across the market.
-But these rapid design changes can’t happen overnight unless disparate teams can collaborate on designs in real time.
+But these rapid design changes can’t happen overnight unless disparate teams can collaborate on designs in real-time.

-That’s why this acquisition is so important.
+That’s why this acquisition was so important.

 Adobe has been a leader in graphic design since its inception in 1982.
 But its per-device nature no longer meets the expectations of design teams.
 Figma, on the other hand, offers designers a first-class experience with full design features, collaborative abilities, and shareability, all in real-time, right from your browser.